alexander-jackson/logical-evaluator/README.md

 ## Usage

-While in the `logical-evaluator` repository, you can type:
+While in the `logical-evaluator` repository, you can type the following to get documentation.

 ```
 cargo run -- -h

+Evaluates logical expressions and displays truth tables

+USAGE:
+    le [FLAGS] [OPTIONS] --formula <WFF>

+FLAGS:
+    -h, --help           Prints help information
+        --truth_table    Informs the program to display a truth table for the WFF
+    -V, --version        Prints version information

+OPTIONS:
+    -f, --formula <WFF>            Sets the formula to act on
+        --valuation <VARIABLES>    Sets the variables that are true in the formula
 ```

-to get the documentation.

-A simple test to ensure it build properly is to do `cargo run -- --formula 'a&b' --truth_table' to get the truth table for A and B.
+A simple test to ensure it build properly is to do `cargo run -- --formula 'a&b' --truth_table` to get the truth table for A and B.

 ## Contributing